IrinaStatsLab/Awesome-CGM/README.md

 ## Citation and contributions

-The new list was updated in October 2024 and assembled by Charlotte Xu, Neo Kok, and Junyan (Samuel) Tan, under the supervision of Dr. Irina Gaynanova.
+The new list was updated in October 2024 and assembled by Xinran(Charlotte) Xu, Neo Kok, and Junyan (Samuel) Tan, under the supervision of Dr. Irina Gaynanova.
 [Contributions are welcome](https://github.com/irinagain/Awesome-CGM/blob/master/CONTRIBUTING.md).

 To cite current version 1.2.0, use